 (c) The LAC will be determined by each Participating TO.
 The LAC of Non-Load-Serving Participating TOs may also be project specific.
 Each Participating TO will charge for and collect the LAC, subject to Section 26.1 of the CAISO Tariff and Section 13 of this Schedule 3.

 (d) The Wheeling Access Charge is paid by Scheduling Coordinators for Wheeling as set forth in Section 26.1.4 of the CAISO Tariff.
 The CAISO will collect the Wheeling revenues from Scheduling Coordinators on a Trading Interval basis and repay these to the Participating TOs based on the ratio of each Participating TO’s Transmission Revenue Requirement to the sum of all Participating TOs’ Transmission Revenue Requirements.

+(e) The Non-Subscriber Usage Payment Amount (NSUPA) is provided by the CAISO to Subscriber Participating TOs for Non-Subscriber use of their transmission assets and Entitlements and Subscriber Encumbrances used to provide Subscriber Rights, subject to Section 26.1.4 of the CAISO Tariff, provided that a Subscriber Participating TO will not otherwise be entitled to establish any other element of a Transmission Revenue Requirement unless justified for the recovery of costs associated with transmission facilities authorized in accordance with Section 24 or Section 25 of the CAISO Tariff.

 * * * * *